Software for small business: a list that works for me

 Below is a list of most of the tools I use to run this one-and-a-half man business.
 It’s pretty complete, but if I’m missing anything, drop me a line and ask.

 Let’s start with email

 Mondays are email and admin days.

-I log into HelpScout where Big Frank has assigned me emails that came in the previous week that he prefers I deal with.
+I log into HelpScout where my beautiful assistant du jour has assigned me emails that came in the previous week that they prefer I deal with.

 Top priority is responding to the Single Malt Mastermind emails that arrived over the weekend.

-Using Google Apps for Work, I set up filters in my email that mean that everything that doesn’t come from Frank, or my wife, or a very small handful of other people, doesn’t hit my inbox.
+Using Google Apps for Work, I set up filters in my email that mean that everything that doesn’t come from my wife doesn’t hit my inbox.

 It takes a little bit of willpower to not check my “All Email” folder, but not too much: the benefits of not getting regular email far outweigh the quick fix of seeing what’s come in.